AgentMC/Sao19/Translate/En/Part4.md

 "Not even close... and also there’s the case of missing weapon..."

-After the dagger which, based on the report, was apparently used for the murder of Yazen disappeared from the armor store in the dungeon of the guards’ office building, Kirito immediately gathered all the guards in the office and queried directly in the name of the Human World Union Council.
+After the dagger which, based on the report, was apparently used for the murder of Yazen disappeared from the armor store of the guards’ office building, Kirito immediately gathered all the guards in the office dungeon and queried directly in the name of the Human World Union Council.
 But there was no one, who nominated to take it.
 It would be impossible for a human guard to resist the command of the representative of the Union Council which further directs the Human Word army to which Guard Service belongs.
 In other words, turns out that the dagger in question was brought from the inn, then stored in the armor store, and then stolen by something external —— or disappeared by itself.

 "What is your opinion on this subject?"